Scrut1ny/Hypervisor-Phantom/README.md

 <details>
 <summary>Important Tips</summary>

-* To bypass certain Anti-Cheats and Proctoring software you must take different approaches, some are extreme and some are simple.
-* Don't use NAT: The Host and VM Machine cannot have the same IPv4 LAN address.
-That is a clear indicator a VM is being utilized, because network traffic from the same IPv4 LAN Address is being generated from the host.
+* Avoid NAT Similarities: Ensure your host and VM have distinct IPv4 addresses within the LAN to prevent obvious signs of VM activity, as identical addresses could signal VM use.
-* Use DNS-over-HTTPS (DoH) because it's encrypted.
-Using a unencrypted DNS means the websites you visit are visible to all, but with DoH the most you can obtain is a external IP address.
+* Encrypt DNS Queries: Utilize DNS-over-HTTPS (DoH) to encrypt your DNS queries.
+Unlike unencrypted DNS, DoH conceals the websites you visit, leaving only the external IP address visible to observers.
-* Use a Virtual Private Network (VPN) to mask all traffic.
-Remember popular VPNs won't work with some proctoring or Anti-Cheat software, because the VPNs IP ranges might be blacklisted.
+* Opt for a VPN: Use a VPN to obscure all your internet traffic.
+However, be cautious with popular VPN services as their IP ranges may be blacklisted by certain proctoring or anti-cheat systems.
-* Make sure the VM is 128GB+ in size, any less will be flagged/detected.
+* Allocate Sufficient VM Storage: Equip your VM with at least 128GB of storage.
+VMs with lower storage capacities may be more easily identified or flagged by monitoring systems.

 </details>